wilfreddesert/bulls_and_cows/README.md

 * Note that what is counted as a bull does not increment the cow counter
 * You need to be clever to guess the number in **10** steps
 * Promise not to use your skills to crack PIN numbers! :)

+## How to run?

+Just do `python main.py` and enjoy your unforgettable CLI experience :)